Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.

 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.

 The above verse is probably one of the most quoted verses when something bad happens in our lives.
 I think every time I've had a death in my family someone, somewhere will quote this verse to me.
 It is meant as a comfort of course, and people mean well when they say it, but how does it really apply to our lives?
 Do all bad events have a good purpose?
 Does God purposely cause all things to work out in a Christian's favour?

 The verse immediately after Romans 8:28 gives the impression that not only does God make everything work out for the Christian, but He basically has preordained who would become His, thus enjoying His blessings.

 What does it mean to have the power of Christ within you and available to you?
 What should that look like?
 Does it mean you can perform miracles like Jesus did?
 Should we be able to heal people, or do extraordinary things in His name?
 What does Philippians 4:13 mean when it says, "I can do all things?"

 I am a big believer in keeping scripture in context because when we don't we can take a verse and make it mean something it wasn't intended to mean.
 So let's look at the verses that precede and follow Philippians 4:13.

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future" (Jeremiah 29:11, NIV).

-The verse above is often used by Christians as a source of comfort when our plans fall through, or life just gets too hard.
-I know in my own life, because I have so much to deal with in relation to my health, it's nice to have one of those "go to" verses that help me to not lose hope or give up entirely.
+Christians often use the verse above as a source of comfort when our plans fall through, or life gets too hard.
+I know in my own life because I have so much to deal with concerning my health, it's nice to have one of those "go-to" verses that help me not lose hope or give up entirely.